gmfoster/Capstone/README.md

 # Capstone
 2018/19 Capstone.
 Team: Human Error Is a Myth.
 Company: Novacoast

-novasight_front
 # novasight_front
 Residence of NovaSight front end
 Using React with Docker

+Requirements:
-Must be within navosight_front directory
+* Must be within novasight_front directory
+* Must have Docker installed
+* Must have Node.js 11.0.0 installed

 1. How to build and run Docker (project)